Frequently asked questions

 If you can't find the information you need in the FAQs, or elsewhere on the Dyson Institute of Engineering and Technology site, please email us your question:

-The Dyson Institute of Engineering and Technology is a small and personal higher education provider, which teaches high quality engineering degrees to the next generation of tech enthusiasts, alongside a part time role at Dyson.
+The Dyson Institute of Engineering and Technology is a small and personal higher education provider, which offers a high quality engineering degree apprenticeship to the next generation of technology enthusiasts, alongside an engineering job at Dyson.

 During this four year programme you’ll learn about engineering through hands-on experience in our Research and Development department, with the theory delivered through your Bachelor of Engineering degree.

 The degree has been developed by Dyson engineers alongside academics at Warwick Manufacturing Group (WMG), the University of Warwick.
 The University of Warwick has a long-standing reputation for bridging the gap between industry and academia through their strong links with global engineering companies.

 Who will award my degree?